 When one comes to Saint Mary’s, one joins an academic community whose core values are fairness, mutual respect, trust, and honesty.
 To accomplish its mission to awaken, nurture and empower learners to ethical lives of service and leadership, the Saint Mary’s community depends on the personal responsibility and integrity of all its members.
 Academic integrity should not be understood as merely following certain rules; rather, it is a way of acting based on shared values that lies at the heart of any academic endeavor.
 A commitment to academic integrity facilitates the pursuit of knowledge and understanding by providing a framework for the open, honest and respectful exchange of ideas and information.
 It fosters creativity and critical thinking; it allows students to develop the self-confidence that comes from acquiring academic skills; it provides correct information to instructors so that they can give appropriate feedback in the essential relationship between students and teachers; and, ultimately, it ensures the integrity of the Saint Mary’s degree.

 Students at Saint Mary’s University are expected to maintain the highest standards of academic integrity.
 Academic dishonesty, in any form, will not be tolerated and will subject the student to disciplinary sanctions up to and including dismissal.
 Academic dishonesty comes in a variety of forms.
-The most common forms are plagiarism, fabrication, abuse of Internet sources, cheating, lying and academic misconduct.
+Forms of academic dishonesty include but are not limited to, plagiarism, fabrication, abuse of Internet sources, cheating, lying, falsified transcripts, and academic misconduct.

 - Lying is giving false or misleading information to gain an academic advantage.